 For an only-in-Sonoma indulgence, Kenwood Inn & Spa, of Kenwood, specializes in vinotherapy baths, soaking with Chardonnay, Pinot Noir, or sparkling wine salts and oils, while at Bodega Bay Lodge, in Bodega Bay, spa suites overlook the Pacific Ocean and Sonoma coastline, offering a signature warm-shell massage with tiger clam seashells.

-The Michelin Star Madrona Manor in Healdsburg is a historic 1881 Victorian mansion modernized with New Californian-Global cuisine like roasted brassica with estate-grown persimmon, pickled cippollini and charred onions sauce, while there’s another Michelin Star glittering at Farmhouse Inn & Restaurant of Forestville, bestowed for dishes like Rabbit, Rabbit, Rabbit as as a roasted rack, a loin wrapped in applewood smoked bacon, and confit draped in velvety whole grain mustard sauce.
+The Michelin Star Madrona Manor in Healdsburg is a historic 1881 Victorian mansion modernized with New Californian-Global cuisine like roasted brassica with estate-grown persimmon, pickled cippollini and charred onions sauce, while there’s another Michelin Star glittering at Farmhouse Inn & Restaurant of Forestville, bestowed for dishes like Rabbit, Rabbit, Rabbit which includes a roasted rack, a loin wrapped in applewood smoked bacon, and confit draped in velvety whole grain mustard sauce.

-For hidden gems, Terrapin Creek Café in Bodega Bay offers artfully arranged cold crab salad with the seafood plucked straight from the sea outside, and the new Black Point Grill in Sea Ranch wows with Sonoma duck tacos topped in queso fresco, cabbage and sweet lime vinaigrette, or roasted Northern halibut with warm pineapple salsa, and crisp parsnips.
+For hidden gems, Terrapin Creek Café in Bodega Bay offers artfully arranged cold crab salad with the seafood plucked straight from the sea outside, and the Black Point Grill in Sea Ranch wows with Sonoma duck tacos topped in queso fresco, cabbage and sweet lime vinaigrette, or roasted Northern halibut with warm pineapple salsa, and crisp parsnips.

 Heart Pounding Adventure